 How to Pair Hot Chocolate With Food

-Instead, look at complementary and contrasting flavors.
+Instead, look for complementary and contrasting flavors.
 Chocolate is fantastic with lightly salted foods as well as those that are slightly spiced.
 It's also a delight with a great variety of fruits, particularly the tangy ones like oranges and tart apples.

 Salted soft pretzels that are fresh from the oven or delicately warmed not only taste great with hot chocolate but will evoke images of winter festivals or outdoor ice skating.
 Adding spiced, roasted almonds or your favorite roasted nuts to the mix is even better.
-And next time you're carving pumpkins, don't reach for the hot cider—toasted pumpkin seeds are a great match for hot chocolate.
+And next time there's a carving for pumpkins, don't reach for the hot cider—toasted pumpkin seeds are a great match for hot chocolate.

 Sweet foods can be paired with hot chocolate in moderation.
 Generally, the best sweet food pairings for hot chocolate are sweets with a pronounced flavor, such as mint—anything with peppermint, such as mints, chocolates, candy canes, etc. are a great choice.
-You may want to try angel food cake drizzled with caramel sauce or crème de menthe liqueur.
+Maybe, try angel food cake drizzled with caramel sauce or crème de menthe liqueur.
 Caramel candy or dulce de leche frozen yogurt is also a real treat, and tart, candied fruits, such as candied lemons with the peel make an interesting match.